Ednk-1312/StudyOS/README.md

 ## Distribution

-StudyOS is currently distributed directly as a signed `.ipa` for sideloading rather than through the App Store.
+StudyFlow is currently distributed directly as a signed `.ipa` for sideloading rather than through the App Store.

 **Platform:** iOS
 **Bundle ID:** `com.Study-Tracking-AIO`